Practical AI setup for brokers

 Product names can help as proof, but the public story should lead with office outcomes and reviewed work.

-Email signal triageBuyer and seller follow-ups stop blending into inbox noise.
+Email review and follow-up prepBuyer and seller follow-ups stop blending into inbox noise.

-Classify messages, surface real signals, and prepare broker-reviewed next steps.
+Sort messages, surface the follow-ups that matter, and prepare broker-reviewed next steps.

 Inputs: email threads, buyer questions, seller requests